 Due to my osteoporosis, I have badly injured myself from relatively minor accidents.
 As of recent, simply walking on a concrete pavement caused a hairline fracture on my hip which made me fall and fully break it, this resulted in me having a part hip replacement.
-I found this physically and mentally difficult as I find relaxation from exercise.
+I found this physically and mentally difficult.
 In the past I have been offered spine surgery which I declined as I deal with my pain with pain medication which seems to work for now.
 The thought of having rods and pins in my spine fills me with worry and stress.
-I do not want to go through the extensive recovery process unless I desperately need to.
+I do not want to go through the extensive recovery process.

 Any interesting / funny stories from your life that might interest our readers?

 I remember while on my honeymoon, the hotel hosted day time activities, one in particular was wrapping our partner in as much toilet roll as possible to turn them into mummies.
 I knew from the hours I have spent watching the nurses wrap up bandages around our hands and arms to protect our cannula I was going to win.
 Unsurprisingly, we came first!